Cecile van der Merwe

-Cecile van der Merwe (born 16 April 1987), is a South African chess player and Woman International Master (WIM, 2004).
+Cecile Henriette van der Merwe (born 16 April 1987) is a South African chess player and Woman International Master (WIM, 2004).

 Biography

 In 2001, in Cairo she finished 4th in the African Women's Chess Championship.
 In 2003, in Abuja, she finished 2nd in the African Women's Chess Championship.
 In 2003, she played for South Africa in the World Girls' Junior Chess Championship and finished in 16th place.
 In 2004, Cecile van der Merwe participated in the Women's World Chess Championship by knock-out system and lost in the first round to Humpy Koneru.

 Cecile van der Merwe has played for South Africa in the following events: